popphp/docs/user_guide/pdfs.rst

 ~~~~~~~~

 The metadata object contains the document identifier data such as title, author and date.
 This is the data
-that is commonly displayed in the the document title bar and info boxes of a PDF reader.If you'd like
+that is commonly displayed in the the document title bar and info boxes of a PDF reader.
+If you'd like
 to set the metadata of the document, you can with the following API:

 .. code-block:: php